Stem Cell Transplant for Multiple Myeloma

 In a stem cell transplant, the patient gets high-dose chemotherapy (sometimes with radiation to the whole body) to kill the cells in the bone marrow (including the myeloma cells).
 Then the patient receives new, healthy blood-forming stem cells.
 When stem cell transplants were first developed, the new stem cells came from bone marrow, and so this was known as a bone marrow transplant.
 Now, stem cells are more often gathered from the blood (a peripheral blood stem cell transplant).

 Stem cell transplant is commonly used to treat multiple myeloma.
-Before the transplant, drug treatment is used to reduce the number of myeloma cells in the patient’s body (see the section “ Chemotherapy and other drugs for multiple myeloma”).
+Before the transplant, drug treatment is used to reduce the number of myeloma cells in the patient’s body.
+(See Chemotherapy and Other Drugs for Multiple Myeloma.)

 Stem cell transplants (SCT) are autologous and allogeneic.